CommonBerry/Invoice/README.md

 Invoice is a modern CLI freelance project manager designed to be fast, efficient, and non-distracting.

 ## Features
-- Create and manaje projects
+- Create and manage projects
 - Track budgets and payments
-- Don't forget your devilery dates
+- Don't forget your delivery dates
 - [WIP] Beautiful TUI dashboard to manage your projects

 ## Instalation